-However through my experiences I knew there was other ways I could be part of something bigger.
-Since no longer being considered ‘youth’, I have been back to NYA as the 'small group coordinator', been part of the Mission & Discipleship Council’s working group for the Year of Young People 2018, become a member of the World Mission Council and participated in the Interfaith Young Leader program to Rwanda, all of which have helped me learn new skills, build new and lasting relationships and grow in my faith.
+However ,through my experiences I knew there were other ways I could be part of something bigger.
+Since no longer being considered "youth", I have been back to NYA as the "small group coordinator", been part of the Mission & Discipleship Council’s working group for the Year of Young People 2018, become a member of the World Mission Council, and participated in the Interfaith Young Leader program to Rwanda, all of which have helped me learn new skills, build new and lasting relationships, and grow in my faith.

 Every year 48 young people are selected to attend the General Assembly as presbytery youth representatives and 10 are selected to be National Youth Assembly representatives.
 Read more about their personal experiences of the General Assembly.

 Connor MacFadyen reflects on his experiences at the General Assembly as a regular attendee.